RealFakeSoof/WiLYSearch/README.md

 <br>

-### About LibreY
+### About WiLYSearch

-LibreY gives you text results from Google, DuckDuckGo, Brave Search, Ecosia, Yandex Search and Mojeek.
-LibreY provides images from Qwant, and torrents from i.e. Ahmia and popular torrent sites.
-LibreY does this without spying on you.
+WiLYSearch gives you text results from Google, DuckDuckGo, Brave Search, Ecosia, Yandex Search and Mojeek.
+WiLYSearch provides images from Qwant, and torrents from i.e. Ahmia and popular torrent sites.
+WiLYSearch does this without spying on you.
-<br>LibreY doesn't save **any** type of data about the user, there are no logs (except NGINX logs if the host sets them).
+<br>WiLYSearch doesn't save **any** type of data about the user, there are no logs (except NGINX logs if the host sets them).

 ### LibreY compared to other metasearch engines